bagisto/bagisto-docs/src/architecture/backend.md

 This package includes essential functionalities to monitor, analyze, and debug the application, ensuring optimal performance and quick resolution of issues.

+### EUWithdrawal

+Implements the EU right of withdrawal: customers can submit a withdrawal request for a recent order from their account, the admin reviews it, and the request and its status are kept for the statutory period.
+Rate limiters protect the public form.

 ### FPC

 This package provides advanced caching mechanisms to store generated pages in memory, reducing server load and improving page load times for your customers.
 You can follow the given link for the more information about the [FPC](https://bagisto.com/en/optimizing-bagisto-e-commerce-a-deep-dive-into-full-page-cache-implementation/).